Nesdood007/ssgtools/README.md

 ### SSG4
 [SSG](https://www.romanzolotarev.com/ssg.html) is a tool created by Roman Zolotarev for publishing static sites.
 By itself, it is quite barebones, but allows for easy customization and hacking.

-### (Coming Soon) Markdown Preprocessing Toolchain
-Allows for Custom Titles, and a wider variety of HTML Content within Markdown.

 ### Index Generator
 This generates index pages for your website.
 Please See readme in `/bin/GenIndex`.